 The staff is friendly, and the food is good (eventhough having dinner here is somewhat pricey).
 In the summer there's an enormous outside seating area.
 Also serves excellent lunch, with sandwiches and such for around 5 euro (affordable!).

-This is a new kid on the Admiraal de Ruijterweg (right next to the bridge).
+This is a new place on the Admiraal de Ruijterweg (right next to the bridge).
 There used to be another restaurant here (called 'In de Baars'), that we never got around to going to.
 But Bar Spek is fantastic.
 Levi and I have had dinner here and were welcomed in in the most friendly fashion.

 The food is affordable and ok, if not overly fantastic.
 The pizzas are good though!
 Styling is fun and quirky, with a pig on the business cards ('Spek' meaning bacon) and the business ends of a few streetlanterns mounted on the wall.